exponential-decay/ole2-re-combiner/README.md

 # ole2-re-combiner
 Jython OLE2 re-Combing tool...

-Requires Jython with Apache POI on the CLASSPATH.
-Example command to run:
+Can be used with Jython with Apache POI on the CLASSPATH.
+Example command to
+run:

 * `jython -Dpython.path=$CLASSPATH ole2recombiner.py --dir Dir2Combine/`
 * `jython -Dpython.path=$CLASSPATH ole2recombiner.py --ole2 file2split.doc`

 Example on Windows:

 * `jython -Dpython.path=%CLASSPATH%\poi-3.13-beta1-20150723.jar ole2recombiner.py`

 Example CLASSPATH: `:/usr/bin/poi/poi-3.11-beta2/poi-3.11-beta2-20140822.jar`

+If you haven't Apache POI on the `CLASSPATH` you can have it in the same folder as `ole2recombiner.py` and run the following as an example:

+* `jython -Dpython.path=poi-4.0.0.jar ole2recombiner.py --combine dir/`

 # License